Fellowship-of-the-Link/tftmap/project/How we measure thinking tools.md

 * the people *contributin*g this data know the tools well (and so will generally prefer granularity).
 * but *this map is aimed at newcomers*, for whom usability is more important as they try and find their way through this landscape.

 ## Phase 1

 In Phase 1 of this project:

 *  we're trying to find a balance, keeping to around a dozen dimensions
-* we are happy to discuss and improve them while the code is being developed for version 2 - see [[Project plan]].
+* we are happy to discuss and improve them while the code is being developed for version 2 (see [[Project plan]]). **Instructions for contributing follow the table.**

-## Dimensions at a glance
+## Current dimensions at a glance

-The following table summarises [[Dimensions]], which provides more detail.
+The following table summarises the current set of proposed dimensions.
 Note:

 * in addition to these dimensions, Personal profiles include a place to score your **Confidence** with each tool or practice.
 While this seems like a good idea, we're still discussing how to factor Confidence scores into the map.
 * all scores (including Confidence) are on a 1-10 scale (terrible - brilliant):